S3BASTI3N/DomoticaInterface/readme.md

 ## DomoticaInterface
 ----------------------

+The test server can be found here: http://uvaatwork.nl/DomoticaInterface/

 Domotica is all about connecting every single electronic device to the internet in order to enable easy access over the internet.
 Once these devices are connected a user friendly interface is required to manipulate them.
 This application provides this interface.